The Democrats' 'Great Society'?

 “Dependence begets subservience and venality, suffocates the germ of virtue, and prepares fit tools for the designs of ambition.” –Thomas Jefferson (1781)

-Protagonists of the New Democratic Party talk endlessly about “sustainability.”
+Protagonists of the New Democrat Party talk endlessly about “sustainability.”
 Unless, of course, the context is national debt, national security or the future of Liberty.

 This week marks the 50th anniversary of Lyndon Baines Johnson’s christening of his populist “Great Society” social welfare programs – and the emergence of the so-called “War on Poverty.”
 The catastrophic failure of his ill-advised social engineering programs includes an unsustainable accumulation of national debt, which is undermining both our nation’s economic viability and national security.
 Notably, critical defense funding is now being reallocated to welfare programs.